tzachiraz/Raz_2025_CountyCulture/README.md

 The data can be download for contemporaneous counties, or harmonized for county borders of a particular decade (1850-2000), using the procedure in Hornbeck (2010).

-Please cite:
+<b>Please cite:</b>

 Raz, Itzchak Tzachi.
 2025.
 [Forthcoming].
-Soil Heterogeneity, Social Learning, and the Formation of Close-knit Communities.
-Journal of Political Economy.
-Available from: https://www.journals.uchicago.edu/doi/abs/10.1086/735506
+Soil Heterogeneity, Social Learning, and the Formation of Close-knit Communities. <i>Journal of Political Economy. </i> Available from: https://www.journals.uchicago.edu/doi/abs/10.1086/735506

 If you are using the MKP or KPR, please also make sure to properly cite Nelson (2020).